 You’ve probably hear about this magical cream that helps to prevent chafing and saddle sores.

 It’s called chamois cream or pronounced as shammy cream.

 There are many chamois creams available today.
-While they all achieve the same objective, the way they’re done might be different especially with the ingredients involved.
+While they all achieve the same objective, the way they’re made might be different especially with the ingredients involved.